Clauses of contrast

 Clauses of reason

-When we want to explain the reason why something happened or why someone did something, we use a clause of reason introduced by a conjunction (as, since, because) or a noun phrase introduced by because of, due to, owing to, or on account of.
+When we want to explain why something happened or why someone did something, we use a clause of reason introduced by a conjunction (as, since, because) or a noun phrase introduced by because of, due to, owing to, or on account of.

 Because

 We use because before a clause (subject + verb).
-It can be used at the beginning or at the end of a sentence (at the end is more common).
+It can be used at the beginning or the end of a sentence (at the end is more common).
 A comma is used when the clause of reason is at the beginning of the sentence.

 - We didn’t go because it was raining heavily.